virtualsach/virtualsach.github.io/src/content/blog/kubernetes-met-nsxt.md

 At the heart of this was the **Container Network Interface (CNI)**.

-Kubernetes doesn't actually know how to do networking; it outsources that to a CNI plugin.
+Kubernetes doesn't actually know how to do networking; it outsources that to a plugin.
 We replaced the default `flannel` or `calico` CNI with the NSX CNI.

 **Here is the magic flow:**

 1. Dev runs `kubectl create namespace app-test`.
-2. The **NCP**, running as a Pod, listens to the K8s API Server.
-"Oh, a new namespace?"
+2. The **NCP** listens to the K8s API Server.
 3. NCP talks to the **NSX Manager API**.
-4. NSX Manager automatically creates a new **Logical Switch (Segment)** and a **Tier-1 Gateway** just for that namespace.
+4. NSX Manager automatically creates a **Tier-1 Gateway** and **Logical Segment**.
 5. It allocates a `/24` subnet from the central IPAM block.

-## The Impact
+# The Impact

 The Developers got their self-service.
 They ran `kubectl`, and the network appeared.

 The Ops team got their control.
-Every time a new Namespace appeared, it automatically inherited the "Global Default Firewall Policy" from NSX.
+Every new Namespace automatically inherited the "Global Default Firewall Policy" from NSX.

-## The Lesson
+### Key Takeaway

 **Don't fight the platform.
 Integrate with it.**

 If you try to wrap legacy ITIL ticketing processes around Kubernetes, you will fail.
 You have to build the guardrails into the platform itself.